pmndrs/drei/README.md

 }
 ```

 NB: `outerRef` group is oriented as your `face`.
-You can for example gets its direction:
+You can for example get its world direction:

 ```tsx
 meshRef.current.localToWorld(new THREE.Vector3(0, 0, -1))